psanikos/movieshublegal/index.md

 Under GDPR (General Data Protection Regulation), You can be referred to as the Data Subject or as the User as you are the individual using the Service.

-Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to MoviesHub.
+Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Entertainment Guide.

 For the purpose of the GDPR, the Company is the Data Controller.